nocapro/relaycode-tui/docs/flow.todo.md

 review screen current layout, UI, UX not identical to readme

 1. make current implementation comply docs/relaycode-tui/review-screen.readme.md
-2. need reject all action
+2. reject all should not by ESC, esc only back to dashboard
-3. need back/esc action
-4. no all possible state simulation

 dont forget to update docs/relaycode-tui/review-screen.readme.md if you have updated design